Abhishek01039/Domi-demo/README.md

 ![](proofs/open_street.png)

-**That's why it's offset are different than google map**.
-If we use open street for showing map & get the building location then it's showing exact same location
+**That's why its offset is different than Google Maps**.
+If we use the open street for showing the map & get the building location then it will show the same location (building & polygon)

 ![](proofs/google_map.png)